-Christopher Hunt is a Senior Principal Geotechnical Engineer based in California with more than 20 years of experience focused on managing and supporting a wide variety of geotechnical and geoenvironmental projects.
+Christopher Hunt is a Senior Principal Geotechnical Engineer based in California with more than 20 years of experience focused on geotechnical and geoenvironmental projects.

-At locations in Africa, Saudi Arabia, Turkey, Guyana, Mexico, and Canada, Chris evaluated geotechnical aspects of the design and construction of large infrastructure projects, including refineries and airports, on soft compressible clays and other challenging soils.
+At locations in Africa, Saudi Arabia, Turkey, Guyana, Mexico, Panama, and Canada, Chris has evaluated geotechnical aspects of the design and construction of large infrastructure projects, including refineries, bridges and airports, on soft compressible clays and other challenging soils.
 He also made recommendations on site development and has conducted finite element modeling to predict expected settlements due to consolidation of soft soils and to evaluate the stability of natural and man-made shoreline slopes.

 Chris's geoenvironmental practice focuses on analysis and design related to the closure of large, complex contaminated sites.
 He also consults on geoenvironmental engineering challenges facing waste disposal facilities, including the analysis, planning, design, and construction of both municipal solid waste landfills and hazardous waste landfills.